KratosMultiphysics/CoSimIO/tutorial/python/README.md

 Please don't forget to add the binaries in the bin folder to your `PYTHONPATH`.

 Usually pybind automatically detects the Python installation.
 Sometimes it can however be necessary to explicitly specify the target Python version.
-This can be achieved by setting PYBIND11_PYTHON_VERSION or an exact Python installation can be specified with PYTHON_EXECUTABLE.
+This can be achieved through CMake by setting PYBIND11_PYTHON_VERSION or an exact Python installation can be specified with PYTHON_EXECUTABLE.
 For example:
 ```cmake
 -DPYBIND11_PYTHON_VERSION=3.6 ..
 # or